 If your package is non-cubical, then its volume would be the volume of the smallest cuboidal package, which could fit it completely.

 You need to be careful while using the measurement units.
 Most US shipping companies use the imperial system (pound, inch, etc) whereas the rest of the world uses the metric system (kilogram, centimeter).
 The DIM factor also varies according to domestic or international shipment.

 For example, UPS uses a DIM factor of 166 for domestic packages with a volume equal to or lower than 1,728 cubic inches.
 Its DIM factor is 139 for any package with greater volume than above.
 For US Export and Import, UPS uses 139 DIM Factor 139.

 Avoiding Extra Shipping Charges

 Dimensional weight can be expensive for shipping lightweight parcels.
-For example, the items like books, documents, optical discs, fabrics, pillows, stuffed toys, etc may cost higher than regular shipping charges.
+For example, items like books, documents, optical discs, fabrics, pillows, stuffed toys, etc may cost higher than regular shipping charges.

-However, most soft products can be compressed to occupy smaller space or vacuum packed.
+However, most soft products can be compressed to occupy a smaller space or vacuum packed.
 You can pack books, discs, and documents in flat packagings such as paperboard or plastic envelopes.
 You can also cut down the shipping charges by using the right padding and void fills.